Facts about Registration and Voting

 FAQs About Registration and Voting in all 50 States

-- Who can vote in the Pennsylvania Primary Election?
+- Who can vote in Pennsylvania?

 - Do I have to register with a political party?

 Not necessarily.
 To vote in the General Election, you do not need to be registered with a party and may vote for candidates from whichever party you choose.